Is ChargePoint Holdings Inc. (NYSE:CHPT) stock a better investment at this time?

 Sponsored

-As well, it is important to consider CHPT stock ratios such as price-to-sales, which is currently 7.47.CHPT’s price to book ratio for the most recent quarter was 9.09, resulting in an 7.42 price to cash per share for the period.
+Additionally, it is important to take into account CHPT stock ratios, including its price-to-sales ratio, which is 8.50 for the last tewlve months.CHPT’s price to book ratio for the most recent quarter was 9.91, resulting in an 8.44 price to cash per share for the period.

 How does ChargePoint Holdings Inc. (CHPT) stock rate among analysts?
 Buy, sell, or hold?